-When children observe these things, they may ask questions, act out their curiosity by mimicking what they see, or even play out their thoughts and feelings using dolls or action figures.
-This behavior is very typical at this age, and as adults and role models, it is our job to give them an emotionally safe place to express their curiosity, feelings and thoughts while helping them understand these differences in a simple way.
+Children may ask questions, act out their curiosity by mimicking what they see, or even play out their thoughts and feelings using dolls or action figures.
+As adults and role models, it is our job to give them an emotionally safe place to express their curiosity, feelings and thoughts while helping them understand differences.

 DO be a consistent, positive role model.
 Your child is watching and will learn from your example.
 Treat all people with respect, kindness and acceptance, and your child will do the same.

-DO answer matter-of-factly, “Some people need to wear glasses to help their eyes see better” or “His body is not strong enough to walk like you do.
+DO answer matter-of-factly, “Some people wear head coverings” or “His body is not able to walk.
 That chair helps him get around.”
-It’s important to provide information that helps him understand.

-DON’T scold your child for asking a question, because you don’t want him to feel ashamed of being inquisitive, which is a part of a child’s development.
-Reply by saying, “You are feeling curious about that!
-It’s okay to be curious and it’s always fine to ask.
-Next time, just whisper in my ear to make sure I hear you so I can answer your question.”
+DON’T scold your child for asking a question, because you don’t want them to feel ashamed of being inquisitive, which is a part of a child’s development.
+Reply by saying, “You are feeling curious about that.
+It’s OK to be curious and it’s always fine to ask.
+Next time, just whisper in my ear so I can answer your question.”

-3. If you know in advance your child will be seeing people who have significant differences or disabilities:
+- If you know in advance your child will be seeing people who are noticeably different than people they’ve met before:

 DO be a model of acceptance.
 Allow your child to express his curiosity and address it as it arises.